 Your questions about coronavirus vaccines, answered

 The first coronavirus vaccine was administered to U.S. health-care workers Dec.
-14. Now that a second vaccine is being used, public health officials are hoping that at least 70 percent of the population will be inoculated so that the nation can achieve herd immunity and stop the virus’s spread.
+14. Now, there are three authorized vaccines in the United States, bolstering the initial scarce supplies.
+President Biden recently said there will be enough vaccine for every adult in the United States by May.
 Here are answers to some frequent questions.

 What you need to know about the vaccines